Linoleum Block Prints

 There are many reversals of imagination required when working with block printing.
 First of all, the image is reversed when transferred from the drawing to the block, and reversed again when printed.
 In addition, we sketch with a pencil, laying down black lines.
 We carve with a knife, gouging out white lines.

 When I sort through the drawer where I keep my carvings, I'm impressed by the way that they document my growth as an artist.
 I began with several advantages, true, but I was just a beginner.
 I have made my fair share of mistakes, but hopefully I have not made the same mistake twice.
 Year after year I have refined my work, learned my lessons, and come to respect my limitations.
-I hope to continue on this path for as long as I draw breath on this earth.
+I hope to continue on this path for as long as I draw breath.

 My runs are limited.
 Often I strike no more than 50 or 100 impressions from a block.
 This makes using linoleum feasible with a powerful letterpress.
 If I were producing runs of 1000 or more impressions at a time I would have to work with woodblocks.
 Perhaps I will someday, but that would deny me one of my most cherished routines.